Principal Investigator

 Justin Turner is an occupational therapist and doctoral student in the UBC PhD program in Rehabilitation Sciences.
 He graduated in 2017 from UBC’s Master of Occupational Therapy program, and has worked since then with Northern Health Authority as an OT in a variety of practice settings in Prince George, BC.
 Outside work, Justin enjoys going for hikes in Northern BC, practicing yoga, and volunteering with his local Métis community.
 Justin’s research with Dr. Camp’s Pulmonary Rehabilitation Research Laboratory examines how wildfires in Northern BC affect First Nations people living with chronic lung disease.
 The project is a collaboration between UBC and Carrier Sekani Family Services.

-Sunaina Chopra, MSc Candidate
+Sunaina Chopra, MPT/PhD Student

 Maryke Peter, MSc Trainee